UAE: Etihad flight returns after take-off due to bird strike incident

 An Etihad flight has returned to Colombo due to a bird strike.
 The EY395, scheduled on September 3 from Colombo Bandaranaike International Airport (CMB) to Abu Dhabi Zayed International Airport (AUH), returned shortly after take-off.

 The airline apologised for the disruption.
-The airline's teams are assisting passengers with travel arrangements, the airline said in a statement.
+Teams are assisting passengers with travel arrangements, the airline said in a statement.

 Etihad Airways advised passengers to contact them through local phone numbers, live chat and social media in case of any questions.